 There are two packages with Microsoft 365: Microsoft 365 Business Basic, which includes 1TB storage per user, Microsoft Teams, and web access to apps such as Word, PowerPoint, and Excel for $5 per user a month; and Microsoft 365 Business Standard, with 1TB storage per user, Microsoft Teams, desktop and mobile access to all Microsoft 365 apps, and collaboration tools such as Yammer and Microsoft Planner, for $12.50 per user a month.

-Read our full OneDrive for Business review to find out why we ranked it first for business cloud storage; check out our OneDrive for Business vs Dropbox Business vs Drive Enterprise and Google Drive vs OneDrive comparisons; and our Microsoft OneDrive review covering its personal cloud storage offering.
+Read our full OneDrive for Business review; our OneDrive for Business vs Dropbox Business vs Drive Enterprise and Google Drive vs OneDrive comparisons; and our Microsoft OneDrive review covering personal cloud storage.

 Dropbox, while not a jack-of-all-trades like Google Workspace, still comes with plenty of options to create and modify files alongside backup and storage.

 Its simple desktop client provides drag-and-drop functionality for files of any known format onto the cloud, and the system prides itself on compatibility.
 Files can also be easily circulated among users using the in-built share function, even if the person you’re sharing them with does not have a Dropbox account.
 Dropbox Transfer also makes it extremely easy to transfer files to others, whether or not they've got an account.